etherluka/flying-squirrel-stat/index.md

-# ✨ Flying-squirrel's Record
+# ✨ Regression/Calculus for Statistics/Economics

-Welcome to my statistical learning notes!
+Welcome to the study record page.

 ## 📚 Posts